urbit/write/README.md

 1) Mount your Urbit's desk to the Unix filesystem
     - In your Urbit's dojo, type: `|mount %`
-2) Write the directory of your mounted desk into the .urbitrc file
+2) Write the path of your mounted desk into the .urbitrc file
     - Example: "/Users/logan/Developer/urbit/build/zod/home"
 3) Copy files into your pier to run them from your Urbit
     - `$ gulp copy-urbit`